krishauser/IROS2016ManipulationChallenge/README.md

 ## Running the competition tasks ##

 In the competition, your job will be to develop a controller that drives the robot such that it performs the following tasks.
-Teams are allowed to use any robot model theywish, provided that it sufficiently reproduces the behavior of some physical robot hand (either a commercial product or an experimental device are acceptable).
+Teams are allowed to use any robot model they wish, provided that it sufficiently reproduces the behavior of some physical robot hand (either a commercial product or an experimental device are acceptable).
 Teams are also permitted to access "omniscient" sensor data, such as the positions of moving objects and contact forces, rather